Product added to basket

 In our interior designs, we often use mélange fabrics that contains much more than meets the eye.
 E.g., a fabric can appear blue at first, but when you look closer it can also accommodate pink, purple, and green.
 Just like nature, they might surprise you!

-Several of our fabrics and textures resemble and feel like nature elements and surfaces such as stone, soil and sand.
+Several of our fabrics and textures resemble and feel like natural elements and surfaces such as stone, soil and sand.
 It can be rough or smooth, hard or soft.
 Patterned fabrics depicting nature are also a strong way to enhance biophilic design.

 When designing biophilic environments in libraries, the fabrics and textures must fit the overall theme and additional furniture to support pleasant emotions and a feeling of being one with nature.
 We carefully consider different fabrics and textures in each project.

-Patterned fabrics on chair depicting leafs.
+Patterned fabrics on chairs depicting leaves.

 Fabrics in different shapes, fabrics, textures and colours to support nature.